-Alternatively, when the diff(...) methods are used, the append-node operation is accessible in the diff(preceiver.receiverDiff(...) method as a diff(preceiver.freceiverDiff(...) method as a diff(preceiver.freceiverDiff(...) method in the two DOM trees involved in the diff operation.
-The reference to the parent node in the first input is returned by invoking the getParent() method of diff(preceiver.freceiverDiff(preceiver.freceiverDiff(...)
-The reference to the node to be appended from the second input is returned by invoking the getNew() method of diff(preceiver.freceiver.freceiverDiff(...)
+Alternatively, when the diff(...) methods are used, the append-node operation is accessible in the DiffOpReceiver.receiverDiff(...) method as a DiffOp object.
+In this case, the operation returns the actual references to the nodes in the two DOM trees involved in the diff operation.
+The reference to the parent node in the first input is returned by invoking the getParent() method of DiffOp.
+The reference to the node to be appended from the second input is returned by invoking the getNew() method of DiffOp.

-Example 12-1 Appending a Node
+Example 20-1 Appending a Node

-12.3.2 About the insert-node-before Operation
+20.3.2 About the insert-node-before Operation